This pasta with mascarpone and blistered tomatoes comes together quickly and easily, for a perfect weeknight meal.

-Don’t worry if you don’t happen to have some left-over mascarpone to use up.
-I’ve included a quick and easy substitute, that used cream cheese, cream and sour cream.
+Don’t worry if you don’t happen to have some leftover mascarpone to use up.
+I’ve included a quick and easy substitute, that uses cream cheese, cream and sour cream.
 You’ll find it at the bottom of the recipe.
 As for the tomatoes, I happened to have roma tomatoes, but any tomato will do, including a carton of cherry tomatoes (would be pretty with red and yellow cherry tomatoes!)

 The secret to this dish is salt and pepper.
 You need to season this dish well to really round out the flavours!

 Disclosure: Seasons and Suppers is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.